IBM/yaps/docs/source/developers.md

 ```
 make doc
 ```
-The version number used in the documentation correspond to the last installed version.
+The version number used in the documentation corresponds to the last installed version.
 You might want to run `pip install .` before generating the doc.

 ## Distribution